 Licensed medical facilities subject to the designated support person requirements should review and update their visitation policies and procedures consistent with the statute and guidance document.
 The new statute requires the Board of Health to promulgate regulations concerning the designated support person within 280 days of July 1, 2021.
 If the statute applies to your facility, you should keep an eye out for future regulations.
 These regulations will likely be more generally applicable in nature, as compared to the current guidance document concerning the implementation of the designated support person during the COVID-19 pandemic.
 Any future regulations will need to address the risks and potential liabilities of designated support persons in health care facilities.

-Should you, your practice, or your business have any questions about the new “designated support person” requirements or general operations and policy review, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.
+Should you, your practice, or your business have any questions about the new “designated support person” requirements or general operations and policy review, please contact Peter Mellette, Harrison Gibbs, or Elizabeth Dahl Coleman at Mellette PC.

 This client advisory is for general educational purposes only and does address all provisions and/or requirements of the referenced Guidance Document or statute concerning “designated support persons.”
 It is not intended to provide legal advice specific to any situation you may have.
 Individuals desiring legal advice should consult legal counsel for up-to-date and fact-specific advice.